jsenv/core/docs/browser-explorer-server/browser-explorer-server.md

 ```

 A server will start listening at http://127.0.0.1:3456 and log that info in your terminal.<br />

+5. Open `http://127.0.0.1:3456` using a browser

-Once server is started you can navigate to http://127.0.0.1:3456 and you will get an html page listing the files you can navigate.
+Once server is started you can navigate to `http://127.0.0.1:3456`  and you will see an html page listing the files you can browse.

 ![explorer server chome screenshot](./explorer-server-chrome-screenshot.png)

+6. Browse a file

-If you navigate to http://127.0.0.1:3456/src/hello.js your console will contain a log saying `Hello world`.<br />
+- If you go to http://127.0.0.1:3456/src/hello.js your console will contain a log saying `Hello world`.
-If you navigate to http://127.0.0.1:3456/src/text.js nothing special will happen because `/src/text.js` is just a module with an export default.
+- If you go to http://127.0.0.1:3456/src/text.js nothing special will happen because `/src/text.js` is just a module with an export default.

 ## vscode - debug chrome configuration

 What if you could debug inside chrome the file currently opened in vscode?<br />

-1. install `debugger for chrome` vscode extension
+1. Install `debugger for chrome` vscode extension

 Link to extension: https://marketplace.visualstudio.com/items?itemName=msjsdiag.debugger-for-chrome